derekkwok/django-db-storage/README.rst

 .. _StackExchange post: http://programmers.stackexchange.com/questions/150669/is-it-a-bad-practice-to-store-large-files-10-mb-in-a-database

-This is a custom storage backend for storing files in the database instead of the file system.
-It is a drop-in replacement for Django's FileSystemStorage.
+This is a custom storage backend for storing files in the database instead of the file system and is a drop-in replacement for Django's FileSystemStorage.
+Some benefits of this application:

+* no changes needed to existing models, it just works (and if it doesn't, open a ticket!)
+* django-admin is implemented and can be used to search, upload, download and manage files
+* 100% code coverage with unit tests

 Requirements
 ------------